10 Reasons Your Child Should Experience Summer Camp

 5 – Build Confidence.
 At Camp Ocean Pines, they had a number of activities that helped kids build their confidence, as well as have fun at the same time!
 One of those was the giant rope swing.
 I know I would have been nervous to do it and was so proud to see pictures of the boys doing it!

 6 – Be Yourself.
 In every day life, our kids have so many expectations for them.
-They have to do well in school and on tests and on their homework.
+They have to do well in school, whether they’re attending a a private school, a public school, or catholic school.
 There are constant expectations (which is much like life for everyone), however, at camp, they get a chance to be themselves.
 They even get to choose which activities they want to do on each of the days they are at camp!

 7 – Develop Team Building Skills.
 I love that Camp Ocean Pines had a lot of team building activities.
 They had an obstacle course, complete with a wall in which they helped one another get through.
 I really enjoyed seeing the pictures of the kids helping one another!
 I think that even them staying in the cabins with other kids helped them develop team building skills.
 Their cabin friends and counselor became like family for the week.